Design principles of the cytotoxic CD8+ T-cell response: Model

 \section{Model}

-To characterize the immune response to an infection, we model the large-population dynamics of susceptible and infected cells in a host as deterministic processes, coupled to a stochastic, time-inhomogeneous birth-death process for the CD8$^+$ T-cell response (Fig.~\ref{fig1}A, and SI Appendix for details).
+To characterize the immune response to an infection, we model the large-population dynamics of susceptible and infected cells in a host as deterministic processes, coupled to a stochastic, time-inhomogeneous birth-death process for the CD8$^+$ T-cell response (Fig.~\ref{fig1}A, B and SI Appendix).

-\paragraph{Intra-host infection dynamics.} We model a population of healthy, susceptible cells $S$, initially consisting of $S_{\text{max}}$ identical cells.
-Pathogen exposure seeds an infected subpopulation $I(t)$, which grows via encounters with susceptible cells at rate $b_I$, and declines by infected-cell death at rate $d_I$, triggering an immune response (Figs.~\ref{fig1}A,~\DiffSchematic).
-The dynamics of the susceptible and infected cells follow,
+\paragraph{Intra-host infection dynamics.} We model a population of healthy, susceptible cells $S(t)$.
+Pathogen exposure seeds an infected subpopulation $I(t)$, which grows over time $t$ via encounters with an otherwise homeostatically stable susceptible cell population, and declines through infected-cell death, triggering an immune response (Figs.~\ref{fig1}A, B~\DiffSchematic).
+Activated effector T-cells $E(t)$ can kill both infected and susceptible cells, with clearance governed by {\em recognition thresholds} $K_I$ and $K_S$, respectively, which quantify how readily effector cells recognize each cellular subpopulation; higher thresholds indicate that more effector cells are needed for recognition and killing.
+We model this dynamics as a deterministic birth-death process with competitive interaction of T-cells with infected and healthy cells; see Materials and Methods and the SI Appendix.

-where $d_E$ is the maximal clearance rate of infected/susceptible cells by effector T-cells $E$, {and $K_{I}$ and $K_{S}$ are \emph{recognition thresholds}, quantifying how readily effector cells can recognize infected and susceptible cells, respectively, and consequently kill them; a larger $K_{I}$ or $K_{S}$ implies more effector cells are needed for recognition}~\cite{Chao2004-jq, Ganusov2011-bl, Halle2016-kw}.
-The functional form of the last term in these equations can be motivated by {considering competitive binding of T-cells to infected and healthy cells} (SI Appendix).

 We quantify within-host reproductive success of a pathogen by the \emph{intra-host basic reproduction number},